Installation

 Download

-Run OIBus on macOS
+Run OIBus

 -

-Extract the downloaded archive to a location of your choice
+Extract the downloaded archive to a location of your choice.

 -